 Know a useful link or video for the Makita 2012 Planer?
 Send me a message, and I'll update the page with your info.

-Be the first to share your experiences with the Makita 2012 Planer
+Ask questions or share your experiences with the Makita 2012 Planer with others

 All the specs and options for the Makita 2012 Planer